 As the most comprehensive data source on international organizations available the Yearbook is the favored data source for research on TSMOs (Caniglia 2001; Frank et al. 2000; Keck and Sikkink 1998; Smith 1997; Smith 2002a; Forthcoming; Smith et al. 1994; Sikkink and Smith, 2002), listing over 40,000 transnational organizations by subject area in the most recent edition.(2002/03) Clearly the Yearbook, as with the Encyclopedia of Associations, does not contain information on the entire universe of relevant organizations.
 But, it is reasonable to assume that the largest and the most well known SMOs in each population are included, and that smaller and more radical organizations are less likely to be included in the sample.
-Because the editors of the Yearbook also rely on UN and other official documents as the major way to identify organizations, although the majority of SMOs included in the Yearbook do not have official consultative status with the U.N. or other international governmental organizations (Caniglia, 2002).
+Because the editors of the Yearbook also rely on UN and other official documents as the major way to identify organizations there may be some bias towards the more institutionally integrated organizations, although the majority of SMOs included in the Yearbook do not have official consultative status with the U.N. or other international governmental organizations (Caniglia, 2002).